Mircera (Methoxy Polyethylene Glycol-Epoetin Beta)

 Alcohol & Driving

-Mircera is not expected to affect your ability to drive or operate machinery, but you should be cautious until you know how it affects you personally.
+Mircera is not expected to impair your ability to drive or operate machinery, but exercise caution until you know how it affects you.

 Alcohol